 About Safe Haven

 The Pennsylvania Safe Haven law gives parents a safe, legal alternative to abandoning their baby.
-It allows parents to bring their newborn (up to 28 days old) to any Pennsylvania hospital or to a police officer at a police station without the fear of criminal prosecution — as long as the baby has not been harmed.
+It allows parents to bring their newborn (up to 28 days old) to any Pennsylvania hospital, to a police officer at a police station, or an emergency services provider at an EMS station without the fear of criminal prosecution — as long as the baby has not been harmed.
 Pennsylvania is one of 50 states, the District of Columbia, and Puerto Rico that have enacted safe haven legislation.

 On June 25th, 2012, the Pennsylvania Senate unanimously passed a resolution declaring July 11th as "Safe Haven Day."

 Since 2003, 47 babies have been relinquished under Safe Haven.